Xiu-Wawa/Xiu-Wawa/README.md

 ### Hi there 👋, I'm Josh~😎
   I am a self-taught Programmer.
 I have done a lots of projects especially  on Arduino.
-Currently Studying BS Computer Science in MSU-IIT.
+I'm currently studying BS Computer Science in MSU-IIT.

 Skills: Python, C++, Arduino, Troubleshooting & Debugging Codes